The Attachment Loop

 punctuation shifts

-You told yourself you were being chill.
+You told yourself you were chill.

 You check again.